 Pear Deck uses a WiFi connection to allow you to present and collect responses from students in real time.
 If you have access to the internet and the proper devices, you and your students can work through a Pear Deck lesson anywhere.

-We understand that many schools are facing the challenges of closure.
-We want to help in any way we can.
-Please see the Staying Connected page to discover what resources we offer and how you can get free Premium access during this time.
+We understand that many schools are facing the challenges of closure due to Covid-19.
+Please see the Staying Connected page to discover what resources we can offer at this time.

 Quick Video Guide

 - Start a new Pear Deck presentation or reopen a previous one from your Sessions menu.
 You can launch a new presentation from three different places: